Universal United Kingdom: Proposal

 The planned site is around 3 miles south of Bedford town centre.
-It is bordered by the A421 to the west, the planned East West Main Line to the north-east, (Note: The section between (Milton Keynes) and Bedford, currently known as the Marston Vale line, is planned to become part of the proposed East West main line, the new line between Oxford and Cambridge via Milton Keynes (for the West Coast Main Line) and (for the East Coast Main Line).
+It is bordered by the A421 to the west, the planned East West Main Line to the north-east, (Note: The section between (Milton Keynes) and Bedford, known as the Marston Vale line, is planned to become part of the planned East West main line, the new line between Oxford and Cambridge via Milton Keynes (for the West Coast Main Line) and (for the East Coast Main Line).
 See East West Rail.) the Midland Main Line to the east, and Broadmead Road to the south, and comprises up to 700 acre of land, including 476 acre previously purchased.

-The plans are split into four different "zones": the "Core Zone", where the theme park and hotel(s) are to be located; the adjacent "Lake Zone" (based on existing lakes formed by diggings at the former Kempston Hardwick brickworks), located north of the "Core Zone" and intended for mixed-use purposes (likely a Universal CityWalk); and two transport hubs dubbed the "East Gateway Zone" and the "West Gateway Zone".
+The proposed development is structured into four principal zones, each defined by its function and spatial relationship within the site.
+The "Core Zone" would contain the primary theme park attractions and associated hotel accommodation, forming the central focus of the resort.
+Immediately to the north lies the "Lake Zone", centred on existing lakes created from former clay extraction at the historic Kempston Hardwick brickworks.
+This area is designated for mixed-use development and is anticipated to accommodate leisure, dining, retail, and entertainment uses comparable in concept to a Universal CityWalk-style district.

+Access and connectivity would be provided through two principal transport interchanges: the "East Gateway Zone" and the "West Gateway Zone".
+These gateway areas are intended to manage visitor arrivals and departures, integrating parking, public transport, and other supporting infrastructure to facilitate access to the resort.

-The plans also include expanding the partially constructed Wixams railway station and building a new station on the East West line to replace Kempston Hardwick railway station, as well as upgrading the local road network, including dedicated slip roads from the A421.
+The plans include expanding the partially constructed Wixams railway station and building a new station on the East West line to replace Kempston Hardwick railway station, as well as upgrading the local road network, including dedicated slip roads from the A421.